FrameworkComputer/linux-docs/log-helper/how-it-works.md

 (Then reboot, run the script again)

 - Your log file keeps getting overwritten.
   >This is by design.
-So if you wish to prevent this and keep this from happening, copy your output file to another location so it will not be overwritten.
+So if you wish to prevent this and keep this from happening, copy your combined_log.txt file to another location so it will not be overwritten.

 **[BACK TO MAIN PAGE](https://github.com/FrameworkComputer/linux-docs/tree/main/log-helper#framework-log-helper-aka-combinedsh)**